-This Health Impact Review found the following evidence for relevant provisions in HB 2480:
+This Health Impact Review found the following evidence for relevant provisions in SB 5309:

-- Informed assumption that exempting diapers and diaper services from Washington's sales and use taxes would increase affordability of diapers and diaper services.
-This assumption is based on information from California, the Washington State sales and use tax rates, and national cost savings estimates. - Informed assumption that increasing affordability of diapers and diaper services would result in increased access to and use of diapers for infants and children, particularly among families with low-incomes.
-This assumption is based on cost savings and evidence from a study of families receiving assistance from a community-based diaper bank. - Strong evidence that increasing access to and use of diapers for infants and children would result in improved health outcomes for infants, children, and parents and caregivers. - Strong evidence improving health outcomes for infants, children, and parents and caregivers would likely decrease health inequities by socioeconomic status.
+- Informed assumption that exempting diapers from Washington's sales and use taxes would increase affordability of diapers and incontinence products.
+This assumption is based on information from California, the Washington State sales and use tax rates, national cost savings estimates, and information from key informants. - Informed assumption that increasing affordability of diapers and incontinence products would result in increased access to and use of diapers for infants and children and incontinence products for adults, particularly among families with lower-incomes.
+This assumption is based on cost savings and evidence from a study of families receiving assistance from a community-based diaper bank. - Strong evidence that increasing access to and use of diapers for infants and children and incontinence products for adults would result in improved health outcomes for infants, children, and adults who require incontinence products as well as parents and caregivers. - Strong evidence that improving health outcomes for infants, children, and adults who require incontinence products as well as parents and caregivers would likely decrease health inequities by socioeconomic status.